Xqhare/nyx/design/design.md

 Ref UIc (Data to display)
 UIc1: CPU needs a histogram for each core and overall, as well as a histogram for the temperature sensors.
+		- Temp data should be its own entry on the landing page

 UIc2: GPU needs a histogram of temperature,
+		- Temp data should be its own entry on the landing page

 UIc3: Networks need incoming, total incoming, outcome, total outcome, total erros in, total erros out, total packets income, total packets outcome